 Symptoms can vary.
-Sometimes no symptoms may be present and a person may not realise that they have piles (haemorrhoids).
+Sometimes no symptoms may be present and a person may not realise that they have piles.

 The most common symptom experienced is bleeding after going to the toilet to pass stools (faeces).
 The blood is usually bright red and may be noticed on the toilet tissue, in the toilet pan or coating the stools.

-A haemorrhoid can hang down (prolapse) and can be felt outside the anus.
+A haemorrhoid can hang down (prolapse) and can be felt outside the back passage (anus).
 Often, it can be pushed back up after you have been to the toilet.
 However, more severe piles remain permanently prolapsed and cannot be pushed back up inside.

 Small internal piles are usually painless.
-Larger piles may cause a mucous discharge, some pain, irritation, and itch.
-The discharge may irritate the skin around the back passage (anus).
+Larger piles may cause a mucous discharge, some pain, irritation and itch.
+The discharge may irritate the skin around the anus.
 You may have a sense of fullness in the anus, or a feeling of not fully emptying your back passage when you go to the toilet.

 How are piles (haemorrhoids) diagnosed?

-If you think that you may have piles (haemorrhoids), or have bleeding or pain from your back passage (anus), you should visit your doctor.
+If you think that you may have piles, or have bleeding or pain from your back passage (anus), you should visit your doctor.

 Piles are usually diagnosed after your doctor asks you questions about your symptoms and performs a physical examination.
 The examination usually includes an examination of your back passage.
 Wearing gloves and using a lubricant, your doctor will examine your back passage with their finger to look for any signs of piles or other abnormalities.

 Sometimes, if your piles are not obvious after an examination of your back passage, your doctor may suggest a further examination called a proctoscopy.
-This is where the inside of your back passage is examined using an instrument called a proctoscope.
+In this procedure, the inside of your back passage is examined using an instrument called a proctoscope.
 A proctoscope is a short, hollow tube that has a light at one end and allows the doctor to see the lining of your back passage, and any piles, more clearly.

 In some cases, a more detailed examination of your bowel may be needed to help rule out other conditions.
 Your doctor may refer you to a specialist for this.